MaxB-Coder/news-summary/README.md

 ## Acknowledgements

-- The Guardian for the api.
+- The Guardian for the API.
 - Digital Futures for setting this project as a challenge.